lusoal/flask_api/README.md

 In this example we are going to run this application inside a Docker container, but you can run without container in the same way at your machine

-Run the migrate.sh to create the database structure
+Run the migrate.sh to create the database structure on your MySQL DB Instance

 ```
 ./migrate.sh